Actindo-AG/Documentation/RetailSuiteAccounting/UserInterface/03a_Import.md

 - [Edit]
 Click this button to edit the selected import definition.
 The *Import/export definitions* window is displayed, see [Import/export definitions](#importexport-definitions).

-- *Split bookings*
+- *Split postings*
-Click the drop-down list to select the appropriate import setting for split bookings.
+Click the drop-down list to select the appropriate import setting for split postings.
 The following options are available:

   - **With different tax rates**
   - **For more than one product**